Sunday 21st February 2021

 Prayer of Preparation

 to whom all hearts are open,

 and worthily magnify your holy name;

-we have sinned against you
+We have sinned against you and against our neighbour,

-through negligence, through weakness,
+Through ignorance, through weakness,

-through our own deliberate fault.
+Through our own deliberate fault.

 For the sake of your Son Jesus Christ,